-Treatment depends on the cause and the severity of symptoms.
+Treatment depends on the cause and severity of symptoms.
 Hyperthyroidism is usually treated with one or more of the following:

-Medicines called beta-blockers may be prescribed to treat symptoms such as fast heart rate, sweating, and anxiety until the hyperthyroidism can be controlled.
+Medicines called beta-blockers may be prescribed to treat symptoms such as fast heart rate, tremor, sweating, and anxiety until the hyperthyroidism can be controlled.

 Hyperthyroidism is treatable.
-Some of its causes may go away without treatment.
+Some causes may go away without treatment.

 Hyperthyroidism caused by Graves disease usually gets worse over time.
 It has many complications, some of which are severe and affect quality of life.

-Thyroid crisis (storm), also called thyrotoxicosis, is a sudden worsening of hyperthyroidism symptoms that may occur with infection or stress.
+Thyroid crisis (storm) is a sudden worsening of hyperthyroidism symptoms that may occur with infection or stress.
 Fever, decreased alertness, and abdominal pain may occur.
 Patients need to be treated in the hospital.

 Other complications of hyperthyroidism include: